-Fiona Campbell is a freelance writer, journalist, essayist, photographer, poet, editor and activist.
+Fiona Campbell is a freelance writer, journalist, photographer, poet, editor, traveller and activist.

-Over the past 14 years she’s been published in an eclectic range of national magazines and websites, and has worked with several environmental, social justice and agricultural NGOs and not-for-profits.
-She is also production editor for the Ecological Farmers of Ontario, and enjoys teaching creative nonfiction (CNF) workshops and mentoring new writers.
+Over the past 15 years she’s been published in an eclectic range of national magazines and websites on topics related to food, farming, nature, the environment and social justice, and has worked with several NGOs and not-for-profits.
+She is also editor-in-chief for the Ecological Farmers of Ontario, and enjoys teaching creative nonfiction (CNF) workshops and mentoring new writers.

 She has a MFA in creative nonfiction from the University of King’s College, a BAA in journalism from Ryerson University, and a BA in international development from the University of Guelph.

-Fiona is currently working on a collection of lyrical essays and poetry called “Digging Deep: On Food, Farming and a Life in Contradiction” about her move back to a farm (dream meets reality), the role of small farms in today’s world of industrialized agriculture, and what happens to our bodies, communities and humanity when we become disconnected from the land and our food.
-To help finish this work, she was recently awarded a Writers’ Works in Progress grant from the Ontario Arts Council.
+Fiona is currently working on a collection of lyrical essays and poetry called “Digging Deep: On Food, Farming and a Life in Contradiction” about her move back to a farm (dream meets reality), and what happens to our body, communities, identity and humanity when we become disconnected from the land and our food.

-She currently lives in Madoc, Ont., with her two kids, two cats, one dog, and too many books.
+She currently lives in Madoc, Ont., with her two teenage kids, three cats, one dog, and too many books.